Param302/SocialRepo/README.md

 Detailed usage instructions and documentation will be made available after the extension's release. 📚

+Check the [Project Details](.github/docs/README.md) for brief overview of the project.

 ## Contributing 🤝

 We welcome contributions from the community to enhance Social Repo.